 In 2011, Google launched Google Plus with bold ambitions to challenge Facebook.
-One of the main reasons for the platform's downfall was their late entry into the market.
-By the time Google Plus launched, Facebook already boasted a user base of over 750 million.
+One of the main reasons for the platform's downfall was its late entry into the market.
+By the time Google Plus launched, Facebook had already boasted a user base of over 750 million.
 Moreover, Google Plus was viewed as a copycat of Facebook, with similar features.
-Google Plus's user interface was overwhelming, due to integration with other Google services like Gmail and YouTube.
+Google Plus's user interface was overwhelming due to integration with other Google services like Gmail and YouTube.
 The platform required users to categorize their connections into “Circles,” which proved time-consuming.
-Additionally Google made it mandatory for users to create a Google Plus account to use other services like YouTube, which caused a backlash.
-Despite spending millions on advertising and partnerships, the platform failed to attract influential celebrities and public figures, which limited its reach and appeal to users.
-In 2019, Google announced that it would discontinue Google Plus due to low usage and security concerns.
+Furthermore, Google enforced a requirement for users to establish a Google Plus account in order to access other services such as YouTube, sparking a negative response.
+Despite allocating significant resources to marketing campaigns and forging partnerships, the platform encountered difficulties in attracting prominent celebrities and public figures, leading to a limited user base and diminished attractiveness.
+Consequently, in 2019, Google made the decision to close down Google Plus due to insufficient user involvement and security concerns.

 6. Google Wave